iot-edge-foundation/iot-edge-local-dashboard/README.md

 *Note*: The binding name 'appdata' is obligated.

-*Note*: if the file can not be found in the folder provided, the default dashboard is shown.
+*Note*: if the file can not be found in the folder provided, the default dashboard for the tempSensor is shown.

 ## Module twin, desired properties